MicrosoftDocs/sql-docs/docs/advanced-analytics/architecture-overview-machine-learning.md

 In SQL Server 2016, numerous changes were introduced to the database engine to support execution of R scripts using SQL Server.
 In SQL Server vNext, this underlying infrastructure was improved to add support for the Python language.

-The goal of the extensibility framework was to create a better interface between SQL Server and data science languages like R and Python, both to reduce the friction that occurs when data science solutions are moved into production, and to protect data that might be exposed during the data science development process.
+The goal of the extensibility framework was to create a better interface between SQL Server and data science languages such as R and Python, both to reduce the friction that occurs when data science solutions are moved into production, and to protect data that might be exposed during the data science development process.

 By executing a trusted scripting language within a secure framework managed by SQL Server, the database developer can maintain security while allowing data scientists to use enterprises data.